NYUEngelberg/NYUEngelberg.github.io/pages/GLAM3D/what_is_a_3d_model.md

 3D modeling is the most inexpensive and accessible option for producing 3D models, due to [high-quality open source software options](https://www.blender.org) and a minimum of equipment requirements.
 However, 3D modeling is an artistic and technical discipline that requires significant training and experience to master—while you can set yourself up for 3D modeling quickly and easily, it is unlikely to yield especially useful results straight away.
 3D modeling does, however, offer extensive opportunities to create 3D content based on existing 2D digital collections.[^29]

-Photogrammetry, the technique of calculating a 3D model by taking pictures of a subject from lots of different angles, is the most available form of 3D digitization available today.
+Photogrammetry, the technique of calculating a 3D model by taking 2D pictures of a subject from many different angles, is the most available form of 3D digitization available today.
 You or your organization likely already possess the capture technology (a smartphone or dedicated photography equipment, such as a DSLR or compact camera). and with relatively little effort, [free software](https://github.com/alicevision/meshroom) can produce high-quality 3D outputs.

 The current expense and training requirements push the remaining methods of 3D digitization listed beyond the reach of anyone wanting to experiment with 3D production before making a significant investment of time and money.
 This is especially true for smaller organizations with limited funding.